[Updated August 5, 2020]

 If you now test you changes in the mobile app, you will notice that only one button within your exclusivity group will be active at any time.
 For details on exclusivity groups check the Understanding Exclusivity Groups in ArcGIS QuickCapture blog post.

 Once you are happy with your project, you will want to share it with people within your ArcGIS organization.
 So far, you have been able to download the project in your mobile app because you are the author of the project, but nobody else in your organization will have access to it.

 You can easily share your project right from within ArcGIS QuickCapture designer.

-If any of the layers in your project cannot be shared with the groups you select in the dialog, you will get prompted to update the sharing of the feature layers accordingly.
+If any of the layers in your project cannot be shared with the groups you select in the dialog, QuickCapture designer will help you adjust the sharing accordingly.

 All data captured by ArcGIS QuickCapture is persisted in a feature service.
 There is nothing special about these feature services: You can add them into a web map and use them with Web AppBuilder for ArcGIS, Operations Dashboard and even ArcGIS Pro.